Broader. Deeper. Bolder.

 How did Conner Prairie engage our community?

-This Master Plan is the culmination of ten months of collaboration between:
+This Master Plan process began in 2017, and is the culmination of ten months of collaboration between:

 - More than 89 community members and external stakeholders